-A Toronto, Canada, Small Claims Court judge has ordered Equinox Holdings Inc., New York, to pay damages and fees to a local man who alleged the fitness company did not honor his lifetime membership contract.
+A Toronto, Canada, Small Claims Court judge has ordered Equinox Holdings Inc., New York, to pay nearly $13,000 in damages and fees to a local man who alleged the fitness company did not honor his lifetime membership contract.

 On March 31, the fitness company’s attorneys dropped a pending appeal against Phil Downe, who was formerly a member at a Yorkville, Toronto, club acquired by Equinox.
 Downe told Club Industry that other longtime Yorkville club members are considering legal action against Equinox with similar allegations.